haimengsong/ocr-client/README.md

 we use Redis as in-memory database to store the top 10 best courses for each skill and each request can directly read the result from Redis
 * business logic
   * how to extract skills from job description
+1. replace all non-alphanumerical character with empty space
+2. split words as string array
+3. count skill frequency based on pre-configured skill set as map
   * rank criteria \
 currently we are just simply ranking the courses by its score